 - Place the order with the experienced sales department.

-- Our experienced in-house colour mixers/matchers will plunge the Limewash first before dispensing the formulation.
+- Our experienced in-house colour mixers/matches will plunge the Limewash first before dispensing the formulation.

-- After formulation is dispensed the colour mixer/matcher will plunge the Limewash again and this process will be repeated until the colour mixers/matcher is satisfied that the colour matched.
+- After formulation is dispensed the colour mixer/matcher will plunge the Limewash again and this process will be repeated until the colour mixers/matcher is satisfied that the colour matches.

 - Only Pastel & Medium colours can be tinted